RandomStrangers/RandomStrangers/README.md

 Joining your server
 -----------------

-If you are signed in to classicube.net, you can copy the URL sent straight into your web browser and start playing.
+If you are signed in to classicube.net, you can copy the URL sent using /url and paste that straight into your web browser and start playing.

 #### Joining from the ClassiCube client
 Click **Direct connect** at the main menu.